MicrosoftDocs/win32/desktop-src/UpdateOrchestrator/iupdateorchestratorupdateprovider.md

 ---
 title: IUpdateOrchestratorUpdateProvider interface
-ms.date: 03/20/2020
-ms.topic: interface
+description: This interface is implemented by the caller and is created using the CLSID provided to IUpdateOrchestrator::Register. ms.date: 12/01/2020 ms.topic: interface
 ---

 # IUpdateOrchestratorUpdateProvider interface

 This interface is implemented by the caller and is created using the CLSID provided to IUpdateOrchestrator::Register.

 ## Methods